fridalannerstrom/dogsitter/README.md

 Throughout the development process, changes were made to the design, content, sections, and features to enhance usability and clarity.
 These adjustments were necessary to ensure a better user experience.
 The changes are listed below.

+⚠️ Some images on the live site differ from those in the mockup.
+These changes were made based on personal preference during the development process, as I felt the new images were a better fit.
+The specific image changes are not listed below.

 | Action | Section | Reason | Before | After |
 | ------ | ------- | ------ | ------ | ----- |
 | **🗑️Removal** | Contact form | Having two contact forms was unnecessary and caused confusion.
 The contact form was removed and replaced with a CTA box.
 Now, only one form remains: the booking form. | ![Old Contact Form](assets/images/documentation/contact-form.png) | ![CTA-box](assets/images/documentation/cta-section.png) |